emilyslouie/threejsjourney/README.md

 To set it up, you have to enable the `shadowMap`, set up `castShadow` and `receiveShadow` on the objects that have shadows, and then make the light cast the shadow with `castShadow`.

 The problem with baking the shadow into a texture is that it is not dynamic.

+## Particles

+Parts to make a particle: `BufferGeometry`, `PointsMaterial` and `Points`

+`PointsMaterial` is a special type of material to create particles.
+It lets us use `size`, and `sizeAttenuation` to specify if distant particles should be smaller than close particles.

+`alphaTest` is a value between 0 and 1 that lets WebGL know when and when not to render pixel based on transparency.

+`depthTest` lets you test to see if what's being drawn is closer than what's already drawn.
+Doesn't work well when there are other objects in the scene though.

+A `depth buffer` is the depth of what's being drawn is stored.

+`depthWrite` lets us tell WebGL to not write particles in that depth buffer.
+And works ok in our case with particles and other objects in the scene.

+`blending` is a property that lets us not only to draw to a pixel, but to add the color of that pixel to the color of the pixel already drawn.
+So in our case, it lets us see the halo effect on top of another halo, making it super saturated in the places that they overlap.
+This effect reduces the performance though, so make sure to use less particles.